-- Version 3.1 or later (Version 3.2 recommended) of the DOS operating system and utilities - Version A. 03.
+- Version 3.1, 3.2 or 3.3 (the latest version available for your computer is recommended) of the DOS operating system and utilities, and - Version A. 03.
 00 or later of the HP ThinLAN User Link Software for Vectra/IBM PCs or Version A. 03.
 00 or later of the HP ThinLAN User Link Software for Touchscreen PCs